In this journey to reclaim my artistic self, I must tell you

 create much of anything.

-I was purposely putting myself on overload and when I finally recognized this pattern, I realized it was fear.
-Scared that a talent I once had may have
+I was purposely putting myself on overload and when I finally recognized this pattern, I realized it was coming from a place of fear.

 completely vanished or that I would have to work harder than normal to allow my